gdbroman/broman.blog/about.md

 The complicated answer is that I can't _not_ write.

-🧠 That I begin to rot if I go more than one day without writing.
-Like as if my thoughts are tangling themselves into a big knot up there.
-It's a weird form of therapy.
+That I begin to rot if I go more than one day without writing.
+Like as if my thoughts are tangling themselves into a big knot up there 🧠 It's a weird form of therapy.

 Accordingly, I don't run any ads or analytics on here - nor will I ever.
 The goal is authentic expression.